aniketchougule22/React-News-App/README.md

+# React-News-App

+React-News-App is a news app which can be used to grab quick daily news bites.
+If you are interested in news, weather, politics and sports news, NewsMonkey is for you.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).